garylam/python/README.md

 <b>Description</b>

 This script allows you to download all files and all versions of that file by directory from S3 given a bucket name and key has been provided.
+The different versions of the file will be saved with the suffix _0, _1, _2, etc.

 <b>How to Use</b>